 But unfortunately not EU residents:

-Air Britain have produced what must be the definitive book on the Bristol F2 "Fighter".
-Cross and Cockade experts have had a major role in bringing it to publication.
-Members are allowed a discount on all Air Britain publications, on providing their CCI membership number.
+Air Britain have produced what must be the definitive book on the Bristol F2 Fighter.
+Experts at GWAS have had a major role in bringing it to publication.
+Members are allowed a discount on all Air Britain publications, on providing their GWAS membership number.